Fall 2015 Courses

 Are you looking to engage in an in-depth and meaningful discussion with peers, where you can seek understanding of enduring topics for humanity?
-The Honors College Core Seminar program is an enriching and engaging curriculum, open to students of all majors.
+The Honors College Core Seminar program is an enriching and engaging curriculum which is open to students of all majors.

 HNRS A192- HONORS SEMINAR: ENDURING BOOKS

-tested into ENG 111, but does not need to be accepted into the Honors
+tested into ENG 111.
+A student does not need to be accepted into the Honors

-College.
-HNRS 192 courses fulfill 3 credits of Humanities GER.
+College but priority will be given to honors students when necessary.
+HNRS A192 courses fulfill 3 credits of Humanities GER.

 HNRS A292- HONORS SEMINAR IN SOCIAL SCIENCE